• City & RTO

 4. Intimate Your Insurance Company

-After you have taken care of the injured, inform your car insurance company about the accident.
-Immediately call your insurer and inform them about the accident so that a claim can be registered at the earliest.
-Give them detailed information about the own damages sustained by your car as well as third party damages if any.
-Make sure to give every single piece of information honestly as giving any wrong information may lead to claim rejection.
+After you have taken care of the injured, inform your car insurance company about the accident to file a claim.
+Give them detailed information about the damages sustained by your car, as well as third-party damages, if any.
+Make sure to give every single piece of information honestly, as giving any wrong information may lead to claim rejection.

 5. File a Police FIR

-To avoid any legal complications, inform the police about the car accident as soon as possible.
-You will also be required to file a First Information Report (FIR) in case of a third party car insurance claim settlement process.
-Also, make sure to keep a copy of the Police FIR that you can submit to the insurance company during the car insurance claim process.
+To avoid any legal complications, inform the police about the car accident as soon as possible, if required in case of a major accident, injury, or death.
+You will also be required to file a First Information Report (FIR) in case of a third-party car insurance claim settlement process.
+Also, make sure to keep a copy of the FIR to submit it to the insurance company during the car insurance claim process.

 6. Take Pictures